Want to Feel a Shiver Down Your Spine? Read About These Creepy Haunted Spots in Mill Valley and Marin County.

 Credit: Mill Valley Historical Society

 Whenever a building turns out to be haunted in a movie or television show, what is usually the culprit?
-The architects accidentally plopping it down on an ancient Indian burial ground.
+The architects accidentally plopping it down on an ancient Native American burial ground.
 That's what happened to the former Fireside Motel in Mill Valley.
 No wonder the prices were so low; they couldn't guarantee you wouldn't run into a ghost while getting up to go to the bathroom in the middle of the night.

 Seriously, the hauntings at this place allegedly got so bad that a local restaurant owner even hosted a séance onsite!